Steer wrestler Anderson climbing the rankings

 Anderson goes into the Fourth of July -- “Cowboy Christmas” for all the money that’s up for grabs over the holiday week with $26,218 in earnings during the truncated COVID-19 season.

-“We’re going as big as we can,” said Anderson, who will compete in slack on the first day of the Mandan Rodeo Days Rodeo.
+“We’re going as big as we can,” said Anderson, who was expected to compete in slack on the first day of the Mandan Rodeo Days Rodeo.

 Cowboys and cowgirls sidelined for a couple months by the pandemic are trying to make up for lost time.
 This will be one of the most star-studded fields in the century-long history of the Mandan rodeo, which begins today.